urinary tract infection UTI treatment

 Testing of the urine may reveal pus cells or red blood cells.

-• A urine specimen is required to determine the type of bacteria in the urine and the appropriate antibiotic for treatment.
+• A urine specimen is necessary to identify the type of bacteria present in the urine and determine the appropriate antibiotic for treatment.

 • You may be advised an ultrasound scan to check your kidneys, ureters and bladder.